Microsoft Analyzing and Visualizing Data with Microsoft Excel 70-779 Exam Questions

-You have a workbook query that loads the following table
+You have an Excel workbook that has the following two workbook queries:

-You need to ensure that the data appears as shown in the following table.
+You need to transform the data as shown in the following table.

 What should you do?